I'm Tracy Sue.

 But someone out there remembers what they did… And it’s time they spoke.

 My name is Tracy Sue Walker.
 I was a shy, thoughtful girl who loved cheerleading and doing hair.
 I dreamed of working in the beauty industry one day.
-I was just a freshman at Jefferson High in Lafayette, Indiana, until 1978.
+I was just a freshman at Jefferson High in Lafayette, Indiana, when I went missing.

 This photo was taken the day they found my remains.
 Investigators worked hard to find clues that would help determine who dumped me in this remote section of Elk Valley, in Campbell County, Tennessee.